newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-boc3.md

 **Note:** you will need a process agent in each state you do business

 ---
 >**Where to File:**
 >You must keep a copy of the completed form for your records and mail the signed original to:
+>
 >FMCSA
 >Office of Registration and Safety Information MC-RS
 >1200 New Jersey Avenue SE
 >Room W65-206
 >Washington, DC 20590

 >**Once completed, you will have:**
 >- A designated process agent for your company
->- A filed BOC-3 with the Federal Motor Carrier Safety Administration
+>- A filed BOC-3 with the FMCSA